orientechnologies/orientdb-docs/Concepts.md

 The database must always be closed once you've finished working with it.

-NOTE: OrientDB automatically closes all opened databases when the process dies gracefully (not by killing it by force).
+> **NOTE**: OrientDB automatically closes all opened databases when the process dies gracefully (not by killing it by force).
 This is assured if the Operating System allows a graceful shutdown.